 At Ashburnham Community School approximately 20% of children are on the Special Needs Register.
-To meet the needs of all groups of learners we have a comprehensive intervention program which includes:
+To meet the needs of all groups of learners we have excellent quality first teaching and have a comprehensive intervention program which includes:

 In addition, we provide additional support for parents through running a range of parent work -shops and coffee morning throughout the year including:

-Details about all the workshops and coffee mornings can be found on the website and in the newsletter.
+Details about all the workshops and coffee mornings can be found in the newsletter.
 Letters and reminder texts are also sent home.